 To be useful, students' records must be accurate and complete.
 Students whose records are subject to FERPA may have access to their own education records and may contribute to them if they feel there is need for clarification.
 Students wishing to access their HBX education records should contact email@example.com.
 Students will be asked to send a written request that identifies the specific record or records they would like to inspect.
 Access to FERPA-protected records will be given within 45 days of receipt of the request.
 When a record contains information about more than one, the student requesting access may inspect and review only the portion of the record relating to him or her.

 Students should direct any questions they have about the accuracy of HBX records to firstname.lastname@example.org.
 Should it be necessary, a hearing may be held if challenges concerning the accuracy of FERPA-protected records in those cases where informal discussions have not satisfactorily settled the questions raised.

 Directory Information can be made available to the general public under FERPA.
-Directory information is defined by HBX as: full name, email address, date of birth, program name and dates of enrollment, dates of completion, and credential in progress or received.
+HBX defines the following as Directory Information: full name, email address, date of birth, program name and dates of enrollment, dates of completion, and credential in progress or received.
 Please note that Harvard University’s definition of “directory information,” found here, may include elements in addition to those used by HBX, and that requests for directory information received at the University level thus may result in disclosure of those additional elements.

 Complaints regarding alleged violation of rights of students under FERPA may be submitted in writing within 180 days to the Family Policy Compliance Office, US Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202-5920.